Chicken Afritada

 Variations Of Chicken Afritada You Can Try

 The basic chicken afritada recipe is just a starting point.
-There are many ways to change it based on what you like or what ingredients you have.
+You can change it in many ways based on what you like or what ingredients you have.

 Pork Afritada

 Substitute pork chunks for chicken.
-Pork shoulder or belly works well.
-The cooking time needs to be longer – about 45-60 minutes for the meat to become tender.
+A pork shoulder or belly works well.
+The cooking time must be longer – about 45-60 minutes for the meat to become tender.

 Seafood Afritada

-For a seafood version, use firm white fish, shrimp, or a seafood mix.
-The cooking process changes slightly – add the seafood only in the last 5-10 minutes of cooking to prevent overcooking.
+For a seafood vessel, use shrimp or a seafood mix.
+The cooking time for a seafood version changes slightly—add the seafood only in the last 5-10 minutes of cooking to prevent overcooking.

 Spicy Afritada

-Add 1-2 chopped jalapeños or 1 teaspoon of red pepper flakes to the sauce for a spicy kick.
-Some people also add a tablespoon of tomato paste for a deeper color and flavor.
+Add 1-2 chopped jalapeños or one teaspoon of red pepper flakes to the sauce for a spicy kick.
+Some people add a tablespoon of tomato paste for a deeper color and flavor.

 Creamy Afritada

-For a richer version, add 1/2 cup of heavy cream or coconut milk in the last 5 minutes of cooking.
+Add heavy cream or coconut milk in the last five minutes of cooking for a richer version.
 This makes the sauce creamier and less tangy.

 Regional Pulao Variations Worth Trying